computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 Are you advanced basic?
 ======
 If you answered “yes” to that question, then probably not.
 Jot notes from the expanded field.

 ---

-A Negative Anthropology
+Two Definitions, One Distinction.
 ======

-Two definitions, one distinction.
 On the necessity of shallow abstract categories to circumvent the prejudices of the researcher.

 UD defines *Advanced Basic* as recognizeably different from *basic*.
 Though opposed, both involve acting and thinking in ways that converge on existing referents: